Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 Slide 9

-One of the amazing plants is Victoria Amazonica.
+One of amazing plants– Victoria Amazonian.
 This is a giant water lily that prefers quiet backwaters, where its rounded leaves with sides float on the surface of the water, reaching 2 meters in diameter and capable of supporting a weight of up to 50 kg.

 10 slide

-Characteristic of the South American tropical forest are types of chocolate trees with flowers and fruits sitting directly on the trunk.
+Characteristic of South American tropical forest types of chocolate tree with flowers and fruits sitting directly on the trunk.
 The fruits of the cultivated chocolate tree, rich in valuable nutrients, provide raw materials for making chocolate.
 The seeds contain up to 50% fat.
 Cocoa butter is used in the confectionery industry and for the preparation of medicinal ointments.

 11 slide